RhoInc/open-source-handbook/releases/README.md

 Workflow details vary from project-to-project, but guidance for each phase is provided below.

 ##Phase 1 - Planning
-The team agrees on an approach for the planned changes and makes sure issues are created before coding begins..
+The team agrees on an approach for the planned changes and makes sure issues are created before coding begins.

 - Make a general plan for what features are going in to the next release.
 No need to get this perfect.
 You can update as you're working, but it's good to have the team agree on an approach. (**Required**)
-- Create issues describing the new features, and associate them with the milestone.If no issue exists, create one before commiting code. (**Required**)
+- Create issues describing the new features, and associate them with the milestone.
+If no issue exists, create one before committing code. (**Required**)
 - Draft a new release for the version, with an overview of the updates.
 Versions should be called `vX.X.X`.
 Make sure to mark the release as a draft until the work is done.
 Make sure you're following the semantic versioning guidelines when picking the version number. (*Recommended*)
-- Create a milestone for the version, and assign the milestone to the relevant issues .
+- Create a milestone for the version, and assign the milestone to the relevant issues.
 The milestone should also be called `vX.X.X`. (*Recommended*)

 ##Phase 2 - Development
 Once the team agrees on an approach and creates issues, the developer creates a new branch and updates the source code to implement new functionality.